zhangzhangzf/carla/Docs/python_api.md

 ---

-## carla.WalkerAIController<a name="carla.WalkerAIController"></a><sub><sup>([carla.Actor](#carla.Actor))</sup></sub> <sub><sup>_class_</sup></sub>
+## carla.WalkerAIController<a name="carla.WalkerAIController"></a>
-Class that conducts AI control for a walker.
+<div style="padding-left:30px;margin-top:-20px"><small><b>Inherited from _[carla.Actor](#carla.Actor)_</b></small></div></p><p>Class that conducts AI control for a walker.
 The controllers are defined as actors, but they are quite different from the rest.
 They need to be attached to a parent actor during their creation, which is the walker they will be controlling (take a look at [carla.World](#carla.World) if you are yet to learn on how to spawn actors).
 They also need for a special blueprint (already defined in [carla.BlueprintLibrary](#carla.BlueprintLibrary) as "controller.ai.walker").
 This is an empty blueprint, as the AI controller will be invisible in the simulation but will follow its parent around to dictate every step of the way.

 <h3>Methods</h3>
 - <a name="carla.WalkerAIController.start"></a>**<font color="#7fb800">start</font>**(<font color="#00a6ed">**self**</font>)